Betsy Krieg Salm, Schoolgirl art

 TOP

-Multimedia Presentation
+Multimedia Presentations

 Over thirty years of research and collecting have brought Ms. Salm to the level of expertise she holds today in this relatively unknown aspect of our cultural heritage.